 My Life (in a nutshell)

 My name is Jeff.
 I spent seven years in China, from 2012 to 2019, which is where I was until I moved to Manila in January of 2020.
 I moved to China in 2012 when I accepted a position as an English teacher at an English training school in Dalian.
 Needless to say, this was a move that changed my life forever.
 Things got worse before they got better, but when they got better, they got MUCH better.

 I came across an article sometime around mid 2013 about a guy named, Johnny Ward.
 It was about a young Irish man who moved to Thailand with very little money and taught English while traveling when he could.
 He talked about how he read Tim Ferriss' "The 4-Hour Workweek" and how he learned to make money from his laptop anywhere in the world.
 He explains how he made over $1,000,000 from blogging, building websites, brand partnerships, sponsors, affiliate marketing, and eventually with real estate and his media company that he started.
-That's all the inspiration I needed and I then discovered what I was meant to do with my life.
+That's all the inspiration I needed to discover what I was meant to do with my life.
 Travel.